ENS Gamal Abdel Nasser: History

 The Russian government placed an order for the ship in 2011.
 The construction of the ship would be shared between the countries with France building about 60 percent and Russia 40.
 Work started in France, in Saint-Nazaire, on 1 February 2012 and in the Russian Baltiysky Zavod shipyard in St. Petersburg in October 2012.
 Russia would send her parts to France for final assembly.
 The ship was expected to join the Russian Navy in 2015.
 The ship was launched on 15 October 2013.

 The ship began her first sea trials on 5 March 2014.

 Savings in construction costs were anticipated, due to the use of commercial off the shelf parts, rather than requiring every system to be designed to military standards.

 The Russian acquisition of French Mistral-class amphibious assault ships was considered to be the largest defense deal between Russia and the West since World War II.

 The 2014 Russian military intervention in Ukraine triggered rising international criticism.
 France was under political pressure from other nations to sanction Russia by cancelling or suspending delivery of the two Mistral-class vessels.

-On 3 September 2014, French President François Hollande released an announcement that France was suspending the delivery of Vladivostok to Russia due to the ongoing War in Donbass, Ukraine.
+On 3 September 2014, French President François Hollande released an announcement that France was suspending the delivery of Vladivostok to Russia due to the ongoing War in Donbas.